-Civics 101 provides free online educational tools to teach Pennsylvania students about the operations of state government.
-Aimed at the fourth grade level, these free videos are intended to supplement classroom learning.
-Programs include interviews with elected officials who have served in the three branches of government, tours of the state Capitol and Governor's residence, and tutorials on the inner workings of government.
-In addition, a Continuing Education section provides adults with a deeper level of study through talks on related topics.
+Civics 101, a free public service of PCN, is an online educational tool to help Pennsylvania students understand how our state government works.
+This tool is intended to supplement classroom learning, but can also be a useful tool in the home.
+Programs include interviews with elected officials, tours of the state capitol and Governor's residence, and so much more.
+In addition, an interactive video game is available to keep children interested and engaged.
+A Continuing Education section provides adults with a deeper level of study through talks on related topics.
 The site is accompanied by a Teacher's Guide, which provides ideas for ways Civics 101 resources may be used in the classroom.

 The Governor serves as the Executive of Pennsylvania.
 He or she is responsible for approving or vetoing laws passed by the General Assembly, subject to a two-thirds override.Hall of Governors

 Pennsylvanians are called to vote as part of their civic duty in a democratic government.
 To register to vote in Pennsylvania, you must be 18 years of age and a resident of the district you wish to vote in for at least 30 days prior to the election.

 More Civics 101

 "My sincere thank you to PCN for being proactive in the area of civics education.
 This is a dire need in our society today."